Find Grad Schools

 64% Racial-Ethnic Minorities*

 The 11th most popular school in the country for teaching english as a second or foreign language/esl language instructor majors who are seeking their graduate certificate is University of Central Florida.
 Each year, around 71,800 students seeking various degrees attend the university.
 The average in-state tuition for full-time undergraduates is $4,478 per year, while in-state graduate students, on average, pay $6,916 per year.
 During the most recent year for which we have data, 32 people received their graduate certificate in teaching english as a second or foreign language/esl language instructor from UCF.
-About 89% of this group were women, and 64% were students from an underrepresented racial-ethnic group.
+Around 64% of these students were from an underrepresented racial-ethnic group, and 94% were women.

 #11